wrgl/wrgl/README.md

 # WRGL

 Git-like data versioning.
 It can handle files up to 10s of Gigabytes.
-How it differs from other alternative such as [dolt](https://github.com/dolthub/dolt) is that it doesn't require a schema up front, any arbitrary CSV file can be commited and that it can display much more detailed diff.

 ## Installation